What Is Automated Visual Inspection (AVI) And How Is It Used?

 Semiconductor Manufacturing

-In semiconductor manufacturing, visual inspection software is crucial for detecting a range of defects such as microcracks, contamination, etching irregularities, overlay misalignment, and defective transistors.
+In semiconductor manufacturing, AVI is crucial for detecting a range of defects such as microcracks, contamination, etching irregularities, overlay misalignment, and defective transistors.

 Food Processing